 How long is ophthalmology residency?

 Ophthalmology residency takes four years: one year of internship, followed by three years of ophthalmology-specific residency to be completed in either an integrated, joint, or professional program.

 How do you choose which ophthalmology residency programs to apply to?

 The application process for ophthalmology residency is long, and since there are over 120 ophthalmology residency programs in the US, you must narrow down your choices to a reasonable number.
 The criteria that drive your decision are unique to you, but likely include the reputation of a program, the number of spots, the surgical statistics, and the location.
 If you're just getting started with the research process, check out our handy tool!

-Starting in the summer of 2020, the American Academy of Ophthalmology is moving towards an integrated four-year structure.
-As set forth by the ACGME, as of July 2021, all ophthalmology programs were required to move to either a joint or integrated format, meaning a PGY-1 year linked with the ophthalmology residency, or an integrated program with PGY-1-4 all run through a department of ophthalmology.
+Beginning in the summer of 2020, the American Academy of Ophthalmology began moving towards an integrated four-year structure.
+As set forth by the ACGME, as of July 2021, all ophthalmology programs were required to move to either a joint or integrated format, meaning a PGY-1 year linked with the ophthalmology residency or an integrated program with PGY-1-4, all run through a department of ophthalmology.
 In both formats, the PGY-1 year must include three months of ophthalmology.

 What that means is that wherever you match for your ophthalmology residency, that is where you'll be for the next four years.
 That same hospital is where you'll be doing your intern year, and incorporated into that intern year is three months of ophthalmology.
 So you'll spend nine months doing either internal medicine, family medicine, pediatrics, or general surgery, depending on the program arrangement.